Ant1r/ofxPof/README.md

 `example/pd` folder contains a entry patch `pof_main.pd` which allows to launch several example patchs, located each in a sub-folder.
 This folder is copied into the `bin/data` folder of each example project (`PofDroid` and `exampleStandalone`), to be included into final applications.
 ![not_a_patch](http://metalu.net/IMG/jpg/thisisnotapatch.jpg)

-Also there will be some Pof tutorials on [metalu.net](http://metalu.net) one of this days.
+Also there will be some Pof tutorials on [metalu.net](http://metalu.net) one of these days.

 ---------